Today, September 12th is the Memorial of the Most Holy Name of Mary.

 I’ve recently become interested in this topic.
-(So much so that I keep an ongoing list of names that I like, and there are enough on the list for a small army!)
+So much so that I keep an ongoing list of names that I like.
+There are enough on the list for a small army!

 I enjoy learning the meaning of names.
 I also enjoy hearing about how they are chosen.

 Then, I’ll share an explanation of the importance of names.

 Finally, I’ll provide personal tips for choosing names.